rashalkhatib/rashalkhatib/README.md

 - 👋 Hi, I’m @rashalkhatib
 - 👀 I’m interested in exploring innovative ways to leverage artificial intelligence in real-world applications
 - 🌱 I’m currently learning Artificial Intelligence at Rice University
-- 💞️ I’m looking to collaborate on innovative projects in AI, product management, and customer experience.
+- 💞️ I’m looking to collaborate on creative tech solutions that bridge the gap between AI and everyday life, whether it's enhancing live experiences, streamlining processes, or creating fun and useful applications
 - 📫 How to reach me rasha.alkhatib@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: When I'm not working on tech projects, you'll probably find me discovering new music or attending live concerts—my dream is to combine AI and music to enhance live event experiences! 🎶🤖